bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 2 examples, 0 failures
 ```

 This Console Interface spec illustrates how to write contract specs.
 This avoids the problem of specs passing / failing due to mocks going out of synch with the code.
+Contract specs are a way to express design intent in code.
+It makes design intent explicit.
 When to use them?
-If you are using lot of mocks you man not be able to write contract tests for all of them.
-In this case, think about writing contract tests for the most dependent and important module of your application.
+If you are using lot of mocks you may not be able to write contract specs for all of them.
+In this case, think about writing contract specs for the most dependent and important module of your application.

 ## Single Responsibility Principle ##